Nu Skin Enterprises (NYSE:NUS) Releases Q3 Earnings Guidance

 Nu Skin Enterprises Announces Dividend

-Several research analysts have issued reports on the company.
-DA Davidson cut their price objective on Nu Skin Enterprises from $15.50 to $12.50 and set a neutral rating for the company in a research report on Thursday, May 9th.
-Citigroup decreased their price objective on Nu Skin Enterprises from $14.00 to $11.50 and set a neutral rating on the stock in a research note on Friday.
-Four analysts have rated the stock with a hold rating, According to data from MarketBeat, the stock currently has an average rating of Hold and an average price target of $17.00.
+A number of equities analysts have issued reports on NUS shares.
+Citigroup reduced their price objective on shares of Nu Skin Enterprises from $14.00 to $11.50 and set a neutral rating on the stock in a research note on Friday.
+DA Davidson reduced their price objective on shares of Nu Skin Enterprises from $15.50 to $12.50 and set a neutral rating on the stock in a research note on Thursday, May 9th.
+Four investment analysts have rated the stock with a hold rating, Based on data from MarketBeat, the company currently has an average rating of Hold and an average target price of $17.00.

-In other Nu Skin Enterprises news, Director Andrew D. Lipman sold 2,000 shares of the firm’s stock in a transaction that occurred on Tuesday, May 28th.
-The stock was sold at an average price of $13.33, for a total transaction of $26,660.00.
-Following the completion of the sale, the director now owns 23,225 shares in the company, valued at approximately $309,589.25.
-The sale was disclosed in a legal filing with the SEC, which is available through the SEC website.
-Company insiders own 1.70% of the company’s stock.
+In related news, Director Andrew D. Lipman sold 2,000 shares of the business’s stock in a transaction on Tuesday, May 28th.
+The shares were sold at an average price of $13.33, for a total value of $26,660.00.
+Following the sale, the director now directly owns 23,225 shares of the company’s stock, valued at approximately $309,589.25.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this hyperlink.
+Insiders own 1.70% of the company’s stock.

 Nu Skin Enterprises Company Profile